 Public schools that fail to swiftly and thoroughly investigate child sexual abuse claims against teachers or other employees, or neglect to take appropriate corrective action, may be open to lawsuits based on violation of Title IX standards.

-Watch For These Potential Signs of Abuse
+Watch For These Potential Signs of Sexual Abuse in Public Schools

 Sexual predators are often drawn to fields that give them authority over potential victims—and that same air of authority can make their colleagues hesitant to question their actions.

 However, that in no way means sexual abuse in public schools is undetectable.
 Administrators and parents can watch for grooming behaviors, which predators often use to earn a victim’s trust, isolate them from others, become a central figure in the student’s life, and swear them to secrecy.

 Examples of common grooming behaviors include:

 - Lavishing a single child with special attention

 - Giving children personal gifts or notes

 - Communicating with the student outside of school to discuss topics unrelated to education

 Grooming can be a huge red flag for sexual abuse, especially when combined with unexplained changes in a child’s behavior.
 Potentially concerning behavioral changes can include: